ahir0010/portfolio/README.md

 Resources which I used are mentioned below:

-- **Frameworks:** I used HTML, CSS plus bootstrap framework in CSS for my portfolio website.
+- **Frameworks:** I used HTML, CSS, and bootstrap framework in CSS for my portfolio website.
 - **Fonts:** I used default fonts.
 - **Icons:** I used Font Awesome for icons.
 - **Images:** I used the images which were clicked by myself.
+The images which I used in mywork.html are taken from https://unsplash.com/ Unsplash pictures are copyright free.